fbpx

 Fish surfboards refer to the tail setup of the surfboard.
 There are different types of fish surfboards from hybrid fish to retro fish and more.
 Becoming popular back in the seventies, right around the time the surf world was transitioning from a single fin, todays fish’s can be seen with have 2, 3 or even 4 fins.
 Fish surfboards typically have short and wide templates, packing in more foam, which results to more buoyancy, ease of catching waves and tighter turns in the pocket.
 From small to large waves, the board is a blast!
 Capable of handling all types of conditions.

 Growing up, Shaun Thomas’ often switched from riding his traditional short board, to the fish shaped board quite often.
 This shape reminds him of the long hot summer days as a kid playing around in the water – not a worry in the world.
-That’s what this wooden mini surfboard wall art sculpture represents – nothing but positive vibes.
+That’s what this wooden mini surfboard wall art represents – nothing but positive vibes.

 3,000+ Years of Surf Culture and Art: From Peru to North America